 Where to Look

 - Start with Reputation and Referrals: Ask golfers you play with - especially those who have shown significant improvement - who they work with.
-Look at user reviews online a simple search of the various facilities near you.
+Look at user reviews online and conduct a simple search of facilities near you.

-- Explore Local Courses & Ranges: Browse the websites of local golf clubs and driving ranges.
-They almost always have a section that lists profiles of their professional teaching and all ther credentials along with thier contact info ready to call.
-This a simple wain in to finding a professional coach ready to help you play better and reach your goals.
+- Explore Local Courses &, Ranges: Browse the websites of local golf clubs and driving ranges.
+They almost always have a section that lists profiles of their professional teaching staff along with their credentials and contact info.
+This is a simple way to find a professional coach ready to help you play better and reach your goals.

 Book an Introductory Lesson or Assessment

 This is probably the best piece of advice in this entire article.
 Don’t commit to a 10-lesson package before you’ve had a single conversation.
-Most good instructors will offer a single lesson or a short‘assessment’ for you try themo ut.
-Use this hour as a tTwo-way ‘look &see’ for fit on both sides
+Most good instructors will offer a single lesson or a short assessment for you to try them out.
+Use this time as a two-way 'look &, see’ to determine fit for both sides.

-During that first lesson, ask them some of these practical questions and take note of his or her responsens
+During that first lesson, ask practical questions and take note of their responses:

 - "What’s your general philosophy on teaching the golf swing?"

-- "Based on what you just saw in my swing, what would be the first one or two things you would feel important improve on?
-How would we work to address those first?'
+- "Based on what you just saw in my swing, what would be the first one or two things to improve?
+How would we address those first?"

 - "How do you structure your lessons?
-What should an ideal student expec in a normal lesson woiuth you?"""
+What should an ideal student expect in a normal lesson with you?"

-- "What do you recommend for pre & pst lesson for a student who wants to make the msot fothe lesson?t will i want work on?"What happens after the lesson?
-Is there any follow-up summary, video review or some dills to work ?"
+- "What do you recommend for pre &, post-lesson for a student who wants to make the most of the lesson?"

 Final Thoughts